boolesrings/Simple-microblogging-wordpress-plugin/readme.txt

 Tested up to: 3.3.1
 Stable tag: 0.0

-Use your wordpress site as a microblog; display the microposts in a widget or using a shortcode.
+Add a microblog to your site; display the microposts in a widget or using a shortcode.

 == Description ==

-This simple plugin allows you to easily post short messages.
+This simple plugin allows you to easily post short messages such as thoughts and updates.
 These messages will not appear in your stream of posts; instead you can display them in a widget in yours sidebar.
-You can also place them in any post or page by using the `[microblog]` shortcode.
+You can also display them in any post or page by using the `[microblog]` shortcode.

 To get started, just look for the new `Microposts` administration panel in your dashboard.
 Click `Add new` and then compose a short message in the same way that you normally compose your posts.
-If you give the micropost a title, then it will displayed in bold and used as the first few words of the micropost.
+If you give the micropost a title, then it will be displayed in bold and used as the first few words of the micropost.

 Then, either add the widget to your sidebar or add the `[microblog]` shortcode into your site, and that's it!